GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 - Now that you have a sample Simple Map Kit project created there are a number of editing functions that can be used to add data and modify their properties.

+### SMK Main editor screen.
-- Main editor screen.
-Select leaflet as map viewer
+- Select leaflet as map viewer
 ![SMK_main_edit_screen](./Gif/SMK_main_edit_screen.png)

 - DataBC layers can be added to the application.
 Each layer added has a pencil which can edit its properties.
 Properties include.